QuentinRa/blog.quentinra.dev/operating-systems/linux/bash/index.md

 $ !?hello?
 ```

 There is also `!#` which repeats the command-line typed so far.
-It seems kinda useless for my point of view.
+It seems kinda useless from my point of view.
 </div></div>

 <hr class="sr">